rclone/rclone/docs/content/filtering.md

 ## How the rules are used ##

-Rclone maintains a list of include rules and exclude rules.
+Rclone maintains a combined list of include rules and exclude rules.

-Each file is matched in order against the list until it finds a match.
+Each file is matched in order, starting from the top, against the rule in the list until it finds a match.
 The file is then included or excluded according to the rule type.

-If the matcher falls off the bottom of the list then the path is included.
+If the matcher fails to find a match after testing against all the entries in the list then the path is included.

 For example given the following rules, `+` being include, `-` being exclude,